yyyyh1/LIS_DataApp/README.md

   git clone https://github.com/yyyyh1/LIS_DataApp.git
 ```

+create a database in MySQL and execute sql script file "data-app.sql".
+Config the username and password of database in application.yml.

 Open the project in IntelliJ IDEA and run the main() in DataEntryAppApplication.java

 Using brower to access: http://localhost:8080/backend/form.html